 South: Southern Virginia Beach is a rural area full of farmland, rivers, marshes, and peaceful secluded beachfront.
 There are only a couple of apartment complexes and house rentals in this area, making for close-knit communities with a proud locals-only mentality.

 Princess Anne.
-Awesome public schools, affluent neighbors, and the Municipal Center, where major employment attracts major traffic. $$$
+A neighborhood where major employment attracts major traffic.

 Maintenance.
 Many apartment complexes in Virginia Beach are infamous for lazy and rude managers and maintenance crews.
 Be sure to talk with potential neighbors for an honest opinion.
 And, as you walk through your potential apartments, check out the plumbing, the window and door locks, all the light switches, the air conditioning, the dishwasher… everything.
 If they can’t even get their act together for a future-renter walk through, then it will probably never get done.

 Parking.
-As summer approaches and the plague of tourists invades your home town, a day at the beach will inevitably be lost to day of trying to find a cheap parking spot.
+As summer approaches and the plague of tourists invades your home town, a day at the beach will inevitably be lost to day of trying to find a low cost parking spot.
 Well, never fear.
 Here is a list of parking spots for Virginia Beach locals:

 • 2nd Street Lot: 145 Atlantic Avenue. • Rudee Loop Lot: 104 Atlantic Avenue. • Fourth Street Lot: 306 4th Street. • 9th Street Parking Garage: 200 9th Street. • 19th Street Lots: 300-301 19th Street. • 25th Street Lot: 310 25th Street. • 31st Street Parking Garage: 209 30th Street. • Sandbridge Market Lot: 260 Sandbridge Road. • Croatan Parking Lot: 920 Vanderbilt Avenue.